cncf/cncf.io/README.md

 ## Code Sniffs

-The CircleCI process will sniff the code to make sure it complies with WordPress coding standards.
+The CI process will sniff the code to make sure it complies with WordPress coding standards.
 All Linux Foundation code should comply with [these guidelines](https://docs.google.com/document/d/1TYqCwG874i6PdJDf5UX9gnCZaarvf121G1GdNH7Vl5k/edit#heading=h.dz20heii56uf).

 phpcs and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) come as part of the repo and are installed in the vendor directory by composer.